dyhes/zulip/docs/outreach/gsoc.md

   helpful.
 Understanding of implementing OAuth providers, e.g. having built a prototype with [the Django OAuth toolkit](https://django-oauth-toolkit.readthedocs.io/en/latest/) would be great to demonstrate as part of an application.
-The [Zulip integration writing guide](../documentation/integrations.md) and [integration documentation](https://zulip.com/integrations/) are useful materials for learning about how things currently work, and
+The [Aloha integration writing guide](../documentation/integrations.md) and [integration documentation](https://zulip.com/integrations/) are useful materials for learning about how things currently work, and